Vehrik/FarOut/Characters/6-Maneuvers.md

         move in addition to overcoming the active resistance of the Creature.
-        The Effect itself is not capable of creating Damage, but certain mechanics like Tripping and Falling, as well as environmental hazards could potentially generate Damage.
+        The Effect itself is not capable of creating Damage, but certain mechanics like Tripping and Falling, as well as environmental hazards could potentially generate Damage as an indirect result of the Effect.

-        ####BONUS SWING     :   1
+        ####BONUS SLAM      :   1
-        ####BLITZ           :   6
+        ####BLITZ           :   10

-        Bonus Swing --> You are able to Stride in between seperate Swings of a Slam, up to your maximum Stride.
-Each Swing must have at least 5ft of AoE.
-Damage and Effects reapply on each Swing.
+        Bonus Swing --> After you resolve whether or not this Manuever sucesffully Damaged/Effected any Creatures, you may immediately perform an additional Slam.
+Bonus Slams do not inherit other properties from the Maneuver that generated them _unless_ a specific Bonus Slam was given a certain property.
+For example, it is perfectly acceptable for a single Maneuver to generate 2 Slams where the first has +20ft AoE and no bonus Damage, but then have the second Slam generate +5 Bonus Damage and 0 AoE.

     ###STRIKE